BPH treatment options when drugs are not enough

 Finding relief from fibromyalgia can be a challenge.
 Because there is no known cure, fibromyalgia treatment involves managing symptoms and preventing flare-ups.

 The best treatment strategy begins with finding a doctor who understands fibromyalgia, such as a rheumatologist or pain specialist.
 However, many primary-care doctors also diagnose and treat the condition.
-You also may need to consult other specialists like a psychiatrist or psychologist, neurologist, chiropractor, or orthopedist.
+You also may need to consult other health care providers such as a psychiatrist or psychologist, neurologist, chiropractor, or physical therapist.

 There are various options for treating fibromyalgia.
-The most common are medication, cognitive behavioral therapy, and exercise, which are used either alone or in combination.
+The most common are medications such as pregabalin (Lyrica) or duloxetine (Cymbalta), cognitive behavioral therapy, and exercise.
+These may be effective alone or in combination.

 Treatment strategies differ for each patient.
-You’ll work with your doctor to create a program that addresses all of your symptoms and related conditions.
+You'll work with your doctor to create a program that addresses your symptoms and related conditions.

 Free Healthbeat Signup